Forecast window

 Limitations of the Forecast

 The model only considers variables included in its training data.
 It does not directly account for unexpected geopolitical events or rare structural shocks with limited historical precedent.
-Extreme price events, both spikes and negative prices, are also difficult for the model to predict reliably due to their limited historical occurrence and representation in the training data.
+Extreme price spikes and negative-price events can also be difficult to predict reliably, because similar cases are relatively rare in the historical data.

 The model includes hydrology-state features for Finland and Norway, but it does not explicitly model hydro dispatch decisions or full hydro-system dynamics.
 Swedish hydrology is not currently included.